LEAP Forward Website

 LEARN.EXPERIENCE.ADVANCE.PARTICIPATE

-The LEAP Forward Internship Program is a 6 week paid internship for current MMSD Health Sciences Pathways sophomores and juniors 16 years of age or older.
+The LEAP Forward Internship Program is a 6 week paid internship for current MMSD sophomores and juniors 16 years of age or older (Prefence will be given to students in the Health Sciences Pathways but any MMSD student is welcomed and encouraged to apply).
 It is hosted by UW-Madison in collaboration with the Madison Metropolitan School District & Personalized Pathways efforts.
 As a LEAP Forward Intern, you will not only gain key practical experiences within the field of Health Sciences, but will also gain exposure to the opportunities which exist for you beyond High School, whether at UW-Madison or elsewhere.
-Apply beginning January 16, 2023 to become a UW-Madison student for 6 weeks while gaining critical hands-on experience through this LEAP Forward Internship.
+Apply Now to become a UW-Madison student for 6 weeks while gaining critical hands-on experience through this LEAP Forward Internship.

 ABOUT LEAP FORWARD